jsecchiero/play-on-passthru/README.md

 ```
 update-grub
 ```
-**4a\. if method above doesn't work use pci-stup as a kernel parameter /etc/initramfs-tools/modules
+**4a\. if method above doesn't work use pci-stub as a kernel parameter /etc/initramfs-tools/modules

 ```
 pci-stub.ids=10de:13c2,10de:0fbb